-Before it was a colloquial term for “[in someone’s] rectum,” Wazu or Wazoo was of course the Nobiin name for Egypt’s second-longest river, a treacherous torrent up which more than one British expedition paddled to its downfall.
-And it still is, ever since the nationalistic Nasser government outlawed the use of the river’s English name—Schmidt Creek—1n 1956.
+Before it was a colloquial term for “[in someone’s] rectum,” Wazu or Wazoo was of course the Nobiin name for Egypt’s second-longest river, a treacherous torrent up which more than one expedition has paddled to its downfall.
+And it still is, since the nationalistic Nasser government outlawed the use of the river’s English name—Schmidt Creek—in 1956.

 When the War On Drugs succeeded in driving narcotics underground, it also drove heroin-filled condoms up the bottoms of drug mules.
 But the donkey is a versatile and capacious beast of onus.
 And so, from the moment we began our War On Science, it was inevitable that the minds of the Schmidts of the world would turn to asses.